ValentineCodes/scaffold-eth-mobile/README.md

-# 🏗 Scaffold-ETH-Mobile
+# 🧠 Think → 👨‍💻 Build → 🚀 Deploy

-🧪 **Scaffold-ETH-Mobile** is an open-source toolkit for building decentralized applications (dApps) on Ethereum and EVM-compatible blockchains.
-It simplifies the mobile dApp development process by providing tools to create, deploy, and interact with smart contracts.
+✍️ **Scaffold-ETH-Mobile** is an open-source toolkit for building decentralized applications (dApps) on Ethereum and other EVM-compatible blockchains.
+It simplifies mobile dApp development with fast, secure and customizable pre-built components to create, deploy and interact with smart contracts.

 [Watch me mint a Snowman NFT!☃️](https://youtu.be/CaJTnRtLOK8)

-⚙️ **Tech Stack**: Built with React Native, Hardhat, Wagmi, Viem, and TypeScript to streamline mobile dApp development.
+⚙️ **Tech Stack**: Built with React Native, Hardhat, Ethers, and TypeScript to streamline mobile dApp development.

 ### Key Features